I'm a passionate Software Engineer and aspiring

 Scribd is a digital library, e-book and audiobook subscription service that includes one million titles and hosts 60 million documents on its open publishing platform.

-As a Data Engineering intern at Scribd, I am responsible for producing a data warehouse which accurately, completely, and usefully represents the history of interactions occurring on and within Scribd's platform.
-Scribd has a vast number of users and content that we track to analyze future improvements and experiences for our users.
-I managed vast amount of data at scale via efficient hive and spark queries.
+As a Software Engineering intern at Scribd, I rewrote the entire backend image server, including implementing a load balancer, in Golang.
+I was also responsible for producing a data warehouse which accurately represented the history of interactions occurring on and within Scribd's platform.
+I managed vast amount of data at scale via efficient Hive and Spark queries.
 I also developed features for users and publishers on the Ruby on Rails platform.

 Software Developer Intern